ThatSealgair/-/_posts/2022-04-24-OICC-Challenges.md

 ## Shuffled
 This concept came from a disagreement where someone said that you could shuffle the letters in the alphabet and so long as you know what the key is, no one else could figure it out.

 To make this I took a UTF-8 file from [this repository](https://github.com/bits/UTF-8-Unicode-Test-Documents) and shuffled the characters in one of the files.
 I then iterated over the the decided flag and used Python's `.find()` function to find the position of all relevant alphanumeric characters.
-I then found the greatest common denominator between all the characters and used that to make keys to the flag.
+I then found the greatest common denominator between all the character positions and used that to make keys to the flag.

 I didn't save the code that I used to develop this unfortunately, I will ensure I do in the future.
 If I were to make a similar challenge in the future, I would aim to make it a little more complex.
 The final challenge, the competitors only needed to find four integers that get the flag.
 This can be done through brute-forcing or realising that `oiccflag{...}` would be in the list.
 The second option takes longer and hold no benefit to the player for using their head.